Course Schedule & Course Descriptions

 POPHS 811 Pragmatic Health Policy Research

-Fall, Instructor: Emma Sandoe
+Fall, Instructor: Aaron McKethan

 This course bridges the divide between analysis/methods courses (generating evidence) and policy courses (understanding specific policy areas, process, and stakeholders) to help students build foundational knowledge and focused skills in framing/communicating timely, policy-relevant evidence, applicable to many population health-related career paths.
 Students will increase knowledge and mastery of theoretical and substantive foundations of pragmatic policy analysis, specific policy areas, and issues (e.g., SNAP, Medicaid, opioid use disorder, infant mortality, etc.).
 Students will be able to clearly communicate policy-relevant information, orally and in writing.